Lightning Safety for Outdoor Events

 Find Safe Shelter During Lightning

 The primary choice for a safe shelter from lightning is a fully enclosed building that has plumbing and electrical service.
-When inside a building, avoid using the telephone, taking a shower, washing hands or making any contact with conductive surfaces with exposure to the outside, such as metal door or window frames, electrical wiring, telephone wiring and plumbing fixtures.
+When inside a building, avoid using any corded electronic device, taking a shower, washing hands or making any contact with conductive surfaces with exposure to the outside, such as metal door or window frames, electrical wiring, telephone wiring and plumbing fixtures.

 The secondary choice for a safe place from lightning is a fully enclosed vehicle with a metal roof and closed windows.
 School buses are an excellent lightning shelter, if strategically placed where people can quickly access them.